itsmoosh/g3m3/readme.md

 		Input files for each iteration must be present in $execdir ($HOME/multifluid by default), named input_$runname_XXX, where XXX can range from 001 to 999.
 		If the input file for a given iteration is not present, the input file for the previous iteration is copied over.
 Non-initializing runs must have the 'start' variable set to .f. in their input files.

-	7. Inspect the output data with the following command: idt gmeta
+	8. Inspect the output data images in the figures/images directory, e.g. using evince.
-		OR
-		idt $runname_XXX
-		Example: idt master_001

-	8. Archive your data with the following command:
+	9. Archive your data with the following command:
 		From the scripts directory:
 			./archive.run $runname $runnum
 		where $runname is as above, and runnum matches one of the start or stop numbers.
 		Example: ./archive.run master 1
 	This will compress the 4 fluid files and the associated input file, output log, etc. into a single .tar.gz archive in the multifluid/data/complete directory.
 The fluid files and associated files will be moved to the multifluid/trash directory.
 This directory should be cleared periodically.
 Files are not directly deleted because if there are missing files, the tar command may not work correctly and files would then be lost.

-	9. Parse binary files into ASCII text with the following command:
-		From the scripts directory:
-			./parse_fluid.run $runname $runnum $qtr
-		where $runname and $runnum are as above and $qtr is a number 1-4 corresponding to the fluid file referenced, the last character in that fluid file's path.
-		Output data are .dat files in the multifluid directory.

 Additional notes: